beam7894123/to-do-list-vue/README.md

 - Add, remove tasks
 - Save all change and tasks in cookies or on Database!
 - Sort you list by finished or not
+- Edit api url and save it in cookies
 - uhhhhhhhh

 ## Project setup and run